Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 The node can have a persistent input: the input values are retained after a node-red reboot.
 That means, that if you reboot your node-red, you don't need to wait all inputs to arrive and initialize the node, before the node can output a payload.

+## FUNCTIONS
+* Filter ouput results (outputs only true or trye/false)
+* Trigger mode selection (Can output a payload only by single input's topic trigger and after evaluation ot other inputs, or can oputput a payload by change of every input)

 ## CHANGELOG
 * See <a href="https://github.com/Supergiovane/node-red-contrib-boolean-logic-ultimate/blob/master/CHANGELOG.md">here the changelog</a>